 Vula Amehlo Trust has made a number of donations to Pasture Valley over the years.
 We supported the building and equipping of a new Education Centre, which was completed in February 2011 and is functioning well.
 The Trust has also helped provide computer equipment, clothing, education costs, school uniforms, driving lessons, bedding, building development, repairs & upgrading plus the cost of an occasional outing.
 Many of the children now have a sponsor to cover basic school fees but it costs an average of £1800 per year to care for each child (including food, clothes, fuel, carer salary, medical costs etc. but excluding capital/building costs).
+The Trust has recently (July 2021) sent a grant of £5400 to cover the cost of higher education fees for an older child, some carpentry equipment, renewal of school bags and new curtains and rails for the on-site homeschool.

 The Trust also pays for hosting of Pasture Valley's website and one of our Trustees is the webmaster.